DirtyHairy/async-mutex/README.md

 ```

 `acquire` returns an (ES6) promise that will resolve as soon as the semaphore is
-available and ready to be accessed.
+available.
 The promise resolves to an array with the
 first entry being the current value of the semaphore, and the second value a
 function that must be called to release the semaphore once the critical operation
 has completed.